About PTSD by Rod Wave Album

 Mind Lab Pro® boosts work performance and productivity with nootropics for focus, multitasking under stress, creative problem-solving and more.
 Buy Now!

 Post-traumatic stress disorder (PTSD) is a mental and behavioral disorder that develops from experiencing a traumatic event, such as sexual assault, warfare, traffic collisions, child abuse, domestic violence, or other threats on a person's life or well-being.
 Symptoms may include disturbing thoughts, feelings, or dreams related to the events, mental or physical distress to trauma-related cues, attempts to avoid trauma-related cues, alterations in the way a person thinks and feels, and an increase in the fight-or-flight response.
-These symptoms last for more than a month after the event.
+These symptoms last for more than a month after the event and can include triggers such as misophonia.
 Young children are less likely to show distress, but instead may express their memories through play.
 A person with PTSD is at a higher risk of suicide and intentional self-harm.
 Most people who experience traumatic events do not develop PTSD.
 People who experience interpersonal violence such as rape, other sexual assaults, being kidnapped, stalking, physical abuse by an intimate partner, and childhood abuse are more likely to develop PTSD than those who experience non-assault based trauma, such as accidents and natural disasters.
 Those who experience prolonged trauma, such as slavery, concentration camps, or chronic domestic abuse, may develop complex post-traumatic stress disorder (C-PTSD).
 C-PTSD is similar to PTSD, but has a distinct effect on a person's emotional regulation and core identity.
 Prevention may be possible when counselling is targeted at those with early symptoms, but is not effective when provided to all trauma-exposed individuals regardless of whether symptoms are present.
 The main treatments for people with PTSD are counselling (psychotherapy) and medication.
 Antidepressants of the SSRI or SNRI type are the first-line medications used for PTSD and are moderately beneficial for about half of people.
 Benefits from medication are less than those seen with counselling.
 It is not known whether using medications and counselling together has greater benefit than either method separately.
 Medications, other than some SSRIs or SNRIs, do not have enough evidence to support their use and, in the case of benzodiazepines, may worsen outcomes.
 In the United States, about 3.5% of adults have PTSD in a given year, and 9% of people develop it at some point in their life.
 In much of the rest of the world, rates during a given year are between 0.5% and 1%.
 Higher rates may occur in regions of armed conflict.
 It is more common in women than men.
 Symptoms of trauma-related mental disorders have been documented since at least the time of the ancient Greeks.
 A few instances of evidence of post-traumatic illness have been argued to exist from the seventeenth and eighteenth centuries, such as the diary of Samuel Pepys, who described intrusive and distressing symptoms following the 1666 Fire of London.
 During the world wars, the condition was known under various terms, including 'shell shock', 'war nerves', neurasthenia and 'combat neurosis'.
 The term "post-traumatic stress disorder" came into use in the 1970s, in large part due to the diagnoses of U.S. military veterans of the Vietnam War.
 It was officially recognized by the American Psychiatric Association in 1980 in the third edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-III).

 Are you safe on the Internet?Surf anonymously, prevent hackers from acquiring your IP address, send anonymous email, and encrypt your Internet connection.
 High speed, ultra secure, and easy to use.
 Instant setup.